-Motor laminations – also referred to as electrical laminations, stator laminations, rotor laminations, pole laminations and segmented stator laminations – are profiled from electrical steels, stacked then bonded to form the core of transformers, or the stator and rotor of electric motors.
+Metal laminations – also referred to as electrical steel laminations – are profiled from electrical steels, stacked then bonded to form the core of transformers, or the stator and rotor of electric motors.

-Laminations are often profiled used stamping, laser cutting or wire EDM, all of which can induce residual stress which alters the magnetic permeability of electrical steels and burrs which can cause problems during winding.
+Electrical steel laminations are often profiled used stamping.
+This process can induce residual stress which alters the magnetic permeability of electrical steels, and causes burrs which can cause problems during winding.

-As a non-contact, non-heat inducing machining process, photo etching does not alter the properties or magnetic permeability of electrical steels.
+As a non-contact, non-heat inducing machining process, chemical etching does not alter the properties or magnetic permeability of electrical steels.
 This ensures burr- and stress-free laminations can be manufactured with zero distortion.

-Photo etched laminations are extremely accurate and concentric, achieving tolerances to ±0.025mm over a diameter to 600mm.
+Etched laminations are extremely accurate and concentric, achieving tolerances to ±0.025mm.

 Prototype to volume – fast